The Wonderous Machine. My 1939 AJS model 8.

 My great pal John Hartles took over the real work and after all his efforts a bike appeared.
 John rode the wonderful thing in the Chelsea Walsh Hill Climb and recorded 39.9 seconds, which was only bettered by post 1960 motorcycles.

-I was wrapped to finally ride the 1939 AJS to the New Zealand Jampot Rally, where the first prize
+I was rapt to finally ride the 1939 AJS to the New Zealand Jampot Rally, where the first prize

 for pre 1940 and Best Single awards, were added to the sideboard.
 (Now no comments about trophy hunters